OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Designing a Better Future Together.md

 Believe it or not, my catalyst for these insights was the single word "[consumer](https://www.youtube.com/watch?v=4VfeuITmNUk)."
 (Later, I realized we "[consumerized](https://bra.in/2joMDY)" almost every aspect of our lives.)

 [Somehow](https://wiki.openglobalmind.com/projects/jerry's_nuggets/my_story_of_trust), over the past multiple decades (and centuries), we lost faith in humans.
 Then we designed most of our institutions as if everyone was a bad actor.
-(The "we" I mean involves many different actors at many different times, collectively designing, tweaking and implementing the major systems we use every day, from education to transportation, elections, publishing and entertainment.)
+(The "we" I mean is complex, and involves many different actors at many different times, collectively designing, tweaking and implementing the major systems we use every day, from education to transportation, elections, publishing and entertainment.)

 What's worse, we adapted.
 We got used to it.
 We take mistrust completely for granted now.
 We've normalized it so thoroughly that mistrust is our default setting and [[The 2 Oh Shit!s|we're startled]] when that setting switches.

 This wasn't always so.
 Long ago, we figured out [[We Used to Know How to Live in Community on the Commons|how to live in community, on the Commons]].
 It was hard-won wisdom, and we've forgotten most of it.

-We didn't just forget it.
-We steamrolled it over a couple centuries with the mutually reinforcing dynamics of several isms: colonialism, industrialism, consumerism, and modernism.
-Now we're rugged individuals in the ownership society — treated as [consumers, not citizens](https://bra.in/8vBzBa) — and we wonder why so many of us feel apathetic, disconnected and powerless.
+Actually, we didn't just forget it.
+We steamrolled it over a couple centuries with the mutually reinforcing dynamics of several isms: colonialism, industrialism, capitalism, consumerism, and modernism.
+Now we're rugged individuals in the ownership society — treated as [consumers, not citizens](https://bra.in/8vBzBa) — and we wonder why so many of us feel apathetic, disconnected, sad, and powerless.

 Discovering the thread that connects my contrarians brought me to believe not only that we have an opportunity to redesign everything from trust, but that [[Trust Is the (Only) Way Forward|trust is the (only) way forward]].